 You can connect to the University’s Wi-Fi network using your University email address through eduroam or OWL.
-The University has a dedicated IT Services site where you can find clear instructions on how to connect your work laptop and mobile devices for work purposes.
+The IT Services Work Remotely page explains how to connect your work laptop and mobile devices for work purposes.
 Computers with internet access are readily available in colleges and in most of the University’s libraries.
 If you are here just for a few days, eg for a conference, visitor access to IT services can be arranged by your host department or college

 There are two main types of mobile phone packages:

 - ‘Pay-as-you-go’ - you buy a new phone, or a new SIM card to use in your existing phone, and then top up your credit when necessary.
 You may need to get your phone unlocked so it can make and receive calls in the UK.